r00t-3xp10it/resource_files/README.md

 <br />

 ### DISCLAMER
 The resource scripts this repository contains serves as proof of concept (**POC**) of this [article](https://github.com/r00t-3xp10it/hacking-material-books/blob/master/metasploit-RC%5BERB%5D/metasploit_resource_files.md#metasploit-resource-files) published on resource files scripting.
-This repository is designed to demonstrate what resource files [ERB](https://www.offensive-security.com/metasploit-unleashed/custom-scripting/) can accomplish when automating tasks in msfconsole, and they are written to take advantage of multi-hosts-exploitation-scan tasks (manage large databases of hosts) from scanning the local lan for alive hosts, scan attackers input rhosts or scan wan networks in search of rhosts to exploit/brute-force.
-'They are **not** written with the objective of exploiting remote targets, but to serve as inspiration for msf developing'.
-This repository shows above all how [nmap](https://nmap.org/) and [metasploit](https://www.metasploit.com/) frameworks are amazing tools.
+This repository is designed to demonstrate what resource files [ERB](https://www.offensive-security.com/metasploit-unleashed/custom-scripting/) can accomplish when automating tasks in msfconsole, and they are written to take advantage of multi-hosts-exploitation-scan tasks (manage large databases of hosts) from scanning the local lan for alive hosts, scan attackers input rhosts or scan wan networks in search of rhosts to exploit.

 ---